 FAQs

-Before you start making your 12×12 shed, it’s important to check if you need permits.
+Before you start making your shed, it’s important to check if you need permits.
 Permit rules vary depending on where you live, so it’s always a good idea to contact your local government or building department to determine the requirements.

-In many areas, sheds of a specific size (often 120 to 200 square feet) may not require a building permit.
+In many areas, sheds of a specific size (often under 200 square feet) may not require a building permit.
 However, since a 12×12 shed is 144 square feet, it might fall into a gray area.
 Some regions only need a license if the shed is attached to a foundation or includes electricity and plumbing.

 They are usually needed for concrete foundation, wired for electricity or set up with water pipes and sheds that exceed the size limit for permit-free construction in your area.